 Our Lady of the Lake Catholic School is a blended learning school.
-Blended learning combines online delivery of educational content with the best features of classroom interaction and live instruction to personalize learning, allow thoughtful reflection, and differentiate instruction from student to student across a diverse group of learners.
-Our Distance Learning still provides students the opportunity to learn at their just-right learning level through Blended Learning and innovative technology.
+Blended learning combines online delivery of educational content with the best features of classroom interaction and live instruction.
+This model personalizes learning to allow thoughtful reflection, and differentiate instruction across a diverse group of learners.
+Students have the opportunity to learn at their just-right learning level through the use of blended learning and innovative technology.

 Blended learning is not the same as technology-rich instruction.
 It goes beyond one-to-one computers and high-tech gadgets.
-Blended learning involves leveraging technology to afford each student a more personalized learning experience, meaning increased student control over the time, place, path and/or pace of his or her learning.
-When technology and teaching inform each other, educational content becomes dynamic reaching students of varying learning styles.
+Blended learning involves leveraging technology to afford each student a more personalized learning experience.
+This means increased student control over the time, place, path and/or pace of his or her learning.
+When technology and teaching inform each other, educational content becomes dynamic, reaching students of varying learning styles.
 In other words, blended learning classrooms can reach and engage students in a truly customizable way.